Miss Cosmo 2025

-Miss Cosmo 2025 will be the second edition of the Miss Cosmo pageant to be held at the Creative Park in Ho Chi Minh City, Vietnam, on 20 December 2025.
-Ketut Permata Juliastrid of Indonesia will crown her successor at the end of the event.
+Miss Cosmo 2025 was the second edition of the Miss Cosmo pageant held at the Creative Park in Ho Chi Minh City, Vietnam, on 20 December 2025.
+Ketut Permata Juliastrid of Indonesia crowned Yolina Lindquist of the United States as her successor at the end of the event.

 Background

 Location and date

 On 22 August 2025, The Miss Cosmo Organization announced Vietnam as the host country for the contest.
 The pageant will be held at the Creative Park in Ho Chi Minh City, Vietnam, from 28 November to 20 December 2025.